GravityKit/gravity-forms-zero-spam/readme.txt

 = What version of Gravity Forms does this work with? =

 This works with all Gravity Forms releases after v2.3 (released June 2017).
-The plugin also blocks bots in the latest Gravity Forms 2.5!

 = Will this block spam comments or registrations on my site? =